 Xiang (Ryan) Li

-Previously, I obtained my bachelor's degree at the Hong Kong University of Science and Technology (HKUST), where I was advised by Prof. Yu-Wing Tai and Prof. Chi-Keung Tang.
+In recent years, I have interned at Meta Superintelligence Lab, working with Weiyao Wang, Sasha Sax, Hao Tang, and Matt Feiszli.
+I also interned at Google Research with Boqing Gong.
+I received my bachelor's degree from The Hong Kong University of Science and Technology (HKUST), where I was advised by Prof. Yu-Wing Tai and Prof. Chi-Keung Tang.

 profile photo